 The growing ‘impact agenda’ has forced researchers more than ever to consider the wider social effects of their work.
-Understandings of impact vary widely, and the costs and difficulty of measuring it are well-known.
+The STEPS Centre uses impact methodologies to reflect on how we are embedded in processes of learning and change.

-The STEPS Centre has established an Impact, Communications and Engagement (ICE) unit to build our understanding of impact.
-The ICE unit supports projects to consider about what they are contributing to local contexts, as well as to national and international debates and processes.
+The STEPS Centre’s dedicated Impact, Communications and Engagement (ICE) unit works to understand and improve our societal impact.
+The ICE unit supports projects to articulate how they will engage with wider society, to plan ahead, and to reflect on what they are contributing to local contexts, as well as to national and international debates and processes.

 A multimedia story tracing our work on Ebola, avian flu and other diseases since 2006.
 The first in a short series of impact stories drawn from a decade of research and engagement, it focuses on how the STEPS Centre engaged with policy, practice and debates on how to prevent and respond to disease.